 In addition, the tradition of wearing pastel colours on Easter Sunday has become particularly popular in African American communities.
 Pastel colours, such as pink, lavender, and mint green, are often associated with spring and new beginnings, and they have come to symbolize hope, renewal, and joy.

-What are some Easter traditions in the Caribbean?
+What are Some Easter Traditions in the Caribbean?

 In Trinidad and Tobago, many people observe Good Friday as a solemn day of reflection and penitence.
 Some attend church services, while others fast or refrain from certain activities.
 They also have a unique Easter tradition involves creating and destroying "Bobolees," which are scarecrow-like figures made from old clothing and stuffed with materials such as straw or paper.
 These puppet-like dolls represent Judas, the biblical figure who betrayed Jesus for 30 pieces of silver.